Roryrai/RaceManager/README.md

 # RaceManager
 Python tool to help manage Ori and the Blind Forest tournament qualifier races by interfacing with Google Sheets.

+# UPDATE FOR ACNR
+- Added the "--check" command line argument.
+This will print the signup sheet and the results sheet and exit the program.
+Use this to verify your configuration is pulling the correct sheets.
+- Updated config.json to reference the new sheets for the ACNR signups and the ANCR qualifier results.
+ACNR signups sheet still needs to be sorted with all participating runners at the top.

 # Requires Python 3
 Python 2 and Python 3 have different console input functions and this was written on Python 3.